Skip to main content

 Back to Containers Orchestration

-A Dockerfile is a text-based script containing sequential instructions for building Docker container images.
-It lives at the heart of containerization workflows, enabling developers to package applications with all dependencies into portable, reproducible runtime environments.
-Every instruction in a Dockerfile creates a layer in the final image—understanding layer mechanics, caching behavior, and optimization strategies is critical for building lean, fast, and secure images.
-Modern Dockerfile authoring relies heavily on multi-stage builds, BuildKit features like cache mounts and heredocs, and security best practices such as non-root execution and minimal base images.
+A Dockerfile is a text-based script of sequential instructions for building Docker container images, living at the heart of containerization workflows and enabling developers to package applications with all dependencies into portable, reproducible runtime environments.
+Every instruction creates a layer—understanding layer mechanics, caching behavior, and optimization strategies is critical for lean, fast, and secure images.
+Modern Dockerfile authoring relies on multi-stage builds, BuildKit features like cache mounts and heredocs, and security practices such as non-root execution, minimal base images, and supply chain attestations.
 The key mental model: treat your Dockerfile as production code—every line impacts image size, build speed, security posture, and runtime behavior.

 What This Cheat Sheet Covers